veegee/guv/README.rst

 Multiple event loop backends are provided:

-- **epoll** (currently the fastest for pypy3, and very fast on CPython), may have a few minor bugs in the Timer.
-- **pyuv** (currently the fastest for CPython, not supported on pypy3)
-- **pyuv_cffi** (slower than pyuv on CPython, slow and unpredictable on pypy3), this is highly-experimental and a work-in-progress.
+- **pyuv_cffi** (supported fully on CPython and pypy3, very fast), this is highly-experimental and a work-in-progress.
 Requires libuv >= 1.0.0
+- **epoll** (currently the fastest for pypy3, and very fast on CPython)
+- **pyuv** (complete implementation, not supported on pypy3)

 In order to select a specific hub type or list of hub types to try, set the ``GUV_HUBS`` environment variable to one or more comma-separated hub names from the above list.
+Default is pyuv_cffi.

 pyuv_cffi Status
 ----------------

-- When examples/guv_simple_http_response is run on CPython, the implemented features seem to work fine, with no memory leaks.
-However, using CFFI is significantly slower than pyuv.
-Optimization needs to be done to speed up this implementation.
-- On pypy3, there seems to be a memory leak.
+- Currently implemented handles: Loop, Handle, Timer, Signal, Poll, Prepare
+- No memory leaks on CPython as well as pypy3

 To do